-Infrastructure: what existing infrastructure for potable water access and waste management is available to support the achievement of the target?
+Infrastructure: what existing infrastructure for potable water access and waste management is in the target?
 What type of refill stations will need to be installed to complement this?
 Where should they be placed?

 Legal framework: what legal and regulatory framework will be needed to support the water refill scheme?
-Policies and regulations for waste reduction, such as phasing out single-use plastic bottle beverages should be considered, alongside resource management, public health and safety standards.
+Policies and regulations for waste reduction, phasing out single-use plastic bottle beverages should be considered, alongside resource management, public health and safety standards.

 Stakeholder engagement: how will you engage stakeholders?
 Key stakeholders could include government agencies, NGOs, local businesses, community leaders, i.e., local advocacy groups, youth centres, informal waste workers.
 It is important to consider how support will be built and opportunities identified for collaboration.
 For example, how will you engage with local businesses who will be crucial to the success of the scheme, and could even provide financial and logistical support for installation and maintenance?

 Installation: which key public areas will receive refill station installation?
-Will these be easily accessible, well-communicated and wellmaintained?
-The logistics required for largerscale reuse systems to operate with local businesses and key stakeholders should be taken into account.
+Will these be easily accessible, well-communicated and well-maintained?
+The logistics required for larger-scale reuse systems to operate with local businesses and key stakeholders should be taken into account.